doingandlearning/astro-blog/src/content/posts/neglected-words.md

 I think I might stream tomorrow and make a game using the data.
 I've got a React course coming up in a few weeks, so I'll probably build in React.

-If you're around at 2pm GMT, I'll see how much I can get done in an hour.
+<strong>If you're around at 2pm GMT, I'll see how much I can get done in an hour.</strong>

+Here's the [Git repo](https://github.com/doingandlearning/neglected-words) of what we've been working on.

+I can't decide whether it's worth putting the video of the stream up on YouTube or not.